Do People With Alzheimer’s Know They Have It?

 The disease has damaged their brain and makes it impossible for them to be aware of what’s happening.

-Symptoms of anosognosia
+Symptoms of Anosognosia

 Or, if they miss an appointment, forget to change dirty clothes, or leave food unrefrigerated, they’ll probably still make excuses and insist that there’s nothing wrong.

-They might even get angry or defensive if you remind them about their cognitive impairment because they’re absolutely convinced that there’s no problem.
+They might even get angry or defensive if you remind them about their cognitive impairment because they’re convinced that there’s no problem.

 Recommended for you: